openeuropa/oe_authentication/README.md

 $config['oe_authentication.settings']['ticket_types'] = 'SERVICE';
 ```

-You can override later here all CAS and OpenEuropa Authentication settings.
+This way, it's possible to override here all CAS and OpenEuropa Authentication settings.

 After a successful setup install the site by running: